Equalized Time Reversal Beamforming for Indoor Wireless Communications

 \subsection{Conventional TR Signal Model}

-Consider a digital MISO baseband wireless communication system with $M$ transmit antennas. {Let $s[n]$ be the complex transmitted signal representing arbitrarily modulated symbols, where $n \in \mathbb{Z}^+$ is the discrete time index.
-This signal is assumed to have unit power (i.e. $\mathbb{E}\left[ |s[n]|^2 \right]=1 \; \forall n$) regardless of the modulation.} In conventional TR, the discrete time transmitted signal from the $i$-th antenna is
+Consider a digital MISO baseband wireless communication system with $M$ transmit antennas and one single-antenna user.
+Let $s[n]$ be the complex transmitted signal representing arbitrarily modulated symbols, where $n \in \mathbb{Z}^+$ is the discrete time index.
+This signal is assumed to have unit power (i.e. $\mathbb{E}\left[ |s[n]|^2 \right]=1 \; \forall n$) regardless of the modulation.
+In conventional TR, the discrete time transmitted signal from the $i$-th antenna is

 where $\rho$ is the total average transmitted power, $\otimes$ denotes convolution; $h_i[n]$, $n = 0, \ldots, L-1$, is the complex CIR from the $i$-th transmit antenna to the receiver; and $P_h$ is a normalization factor introduced to ensure that the total transmitted power remains constant in every realization.
 This factor is defined as